 On the other hand, motivated by Chern--Simons perturbation theory (and the connection between 1-loop perturbation theory and Ray--Singer torsion), Dimofte and the first author \cite{DG1} introduced the 1-loop invariant and showed its topological invariance.
-The 1-loop invariant is defined from an ideal triangulation of a 3-manifold $M$ along with its gluing equations matrices and a solution to Thurston's gluing equations, or equivalently, to the Ptolemy equations.
-A generalization of the 1-loop invariant to a 1-loop polynomial $\delta_{3,c}(t)$ was given in~\cite{GY21} using the same ingredients that go into the 1-loop invariant, but with a replacement of the gluing equations matrices with their twisted version that depends on a cohomology class $\alpha \in H^1(M,\BZ)$.
-Adding face-variables and face-matrices (which are motivated by super-hyperbolic geometry) to these ingredients, a 1-loop polynomial $\delta_{2,c}(t)$ was recently defined in~\cite{GY23}.
+The 1-loop invariant is defined from an ideal triangulation of a 3-manifold $M$ and a solution to Thurston's gluing equations, or equivalently, to the Ptolemy equations.
+A generalization of the 1-loop invariant to a 1-loop polynomial $\delta_{3,c}(t)$ was given in~\cite{GY21} by replacing the gluing equations matrices with a twisted version that depends on a cohomology class $\alpha \in H^1(M,\BZ)$.
+Adding face-variables and face-matrices (which are motivated by super-hyperbolic geometry) to these ingredients, another 1-loop polynomial $\delta_{2,c}(t)$ was recently defined in~\cite{GY23}.
 Here $c$ is a Ptolemy assignment, i.e., a solution to the Ptolemy equations, with or without a boundary obstruction class (see Section~\ref{sec.prelim} for details).
 Note that a Ptolemy assignment $c$ gives rise to an $\SL$-representation $\rho_c$ of $\pi_1(M)$.

-Physics principles predict that the torsion and the 1-loop polynomials should be equal to each other.
+Physics principles predict that the torsion and the 1-loop polynomials should be equal to each other: